harrisj/harrisj.github.io/_posts/published/2011-10-13-word-clouds-harmful.md

 ---
 layout: writing_layout
 title: Word Clouds Considered Harmful
-subtitle: The New York Times senior software architect would like the newest “mullets of the Internet” to go back from whence they came.
+tagline: The New York Times senior software architect would like the newest “mullets of the Internet” to go back from whence they came.
-summary: My first published piece was a diatribe against those unholy abominations of visualization known as word clouds.
+description: My first published piece was a diatribe against those unholy abominations of visualization known as word clouds.
 I still stand by it completely.
 My only regret is that it has become a favorite way for many of my friends to troll me.
 date: 20111013
 year: 2011
 category: published